Other IANA Information Services

-Click here to download the Terminal Feed Service brochure to obtain more information about this service or contact IANA's Information Service Help Desk at (877) 523-0225.
+Click here to download the Terminal Feed Service brochure to obtain more information about this service or contact IANA's Information Service at (301) 982-3400 ext.
+348.

 In conjunction with the UIIA and in response to the call for increased security at intermodal facilities, IANA developed a secured web-based system for Motor Carriers to provide and maintain driver identification information that is required to access specific intermodal facilities.

 The database currently houses information on over 422,000 active drivers, representing over 7,500 motor carriers.

 The IDD enables IANA to furnish accurate and up-to-date driver information, in addition to Motor Carriers’ interchange status information (if used in combination with the UIIA), via electronic data feeds to program subscribers.
 The IDD offers the potential to increase cargo/unit visibility and theft prevention, while also increasing motor carrier and facility efficiency by reducing vehicle queue times.
 The system has the capability to:

 - Match drivers to companies that are authorized to conduct business at an intermodal facility;

 - Assist load center facilities with managing their security risks;